Rebellious Truth 2026: Dick Gaughan

 Venue - Traverse Theatre (in person) or online via live stream

-The event will be chaired by Dr Lori Watson (Celtic and Scottish Studies) and will also include a smattering of music from Joy, and a special set by our Traditional Artist in Residence Fraser Fifield.
+The event will also include a performance by our Traditional Artist in Residence Fraser Fifield.

 About Fraser Fifield